Membership advantage include access to:

 To qualify for any of these awards, a student must be a GR member (Next Gen Geo memberships are $25 per year).
 Selection of recipients will be based upon a variety of factors, including the individual’s academic record, student activities, geothermal industry experience, and career goals.

 A long-time GR supporter and former board member, Marcelo Lippmann was a tireless advocate for geothermal energy and a mentor to many.
 He managed the Lawrence Berkeley National Laboratory’s geothermal program from 1985-2000 and authored over 100 technical papers and reports, in addition to serving several stints as an editor for Geothermics.
 In 2018, the GR Board of Directors voted to name the graduate scholarship awards after him.

 Up to Five (5) awards of $3,000 will be awarded.
 To be eligible for one of these awards, the candidate must be enrolled in a graduate-level program at an accredited academic institution at the time of the award (Fall 2023).
 Applicants from any country are eligible.
 The subject of study is flexible and can be anything related to the use or promotion of geothermal energy.
 In general, each awardee will be required to submit a paper on his/her research (or research progress) to be published in the GR Transactions and deliver results at the Geothermal Rising Conference as either a poster or oral presentation.
 If the recipient is unable to attend the conference, a digital option may be coordinated.

 Applications must include:

-- Copies of all relevant college transcripts.
-Graduate applicants should include undergraduate transcripts as well as graduate transcripts.
+- Copies of undergraduate, graduate, and all relevant college transcripts.

-- A minimum of two (2) letters of recommendation from academic and/or professional references.
-No more than three (3) letters will be considered during the review process.
+- Up to two (2) letters of recommendation from academic and/or professional reference(s).

 Please direct questions regarding the GR Scholarship Awards to: